sophiet18/data-binding/README.md

 📌findviewbyID traverses the view hierarchy at runtime to find a view every time it's called IN OTHER WORDS - slows down the app if this is used instead of view binding ~

-bonus discovery: I cannot spell binding properly without autocorrection... yay me
+😂bonus discovery: I cannot spell binding properly without autocorrection... yay me